gildas/bitbucket-cli/README.md

 ### Output

-`bb` outputs a table by default and get be set per profile.
-You can also use the `--output` flag to change the output format manually.
+`bb` outputs a table by default.
+You can change the output format with the `--output` flag,  by setting the `BB_OUTPUT_FORMAT` environment variable, or by modifying the profile configuration (See [Profiles](#profiles)).

 The following formats are supported:

 - `csv`: CSV
 - `json`: JSON